LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 > Common mental health conditions in adolescents are depression, anxiety, eating disorders and alcohol or substance abuse.

-*Depression and anxiety are described in detail in [Chapter 2](02-common-mental-health-conditions.html).*
+*Depression and anxiety are described in detail in [chapter 2](02-common-mental-health-conditions.html).*

 ### 3-25 Why do adolescents abuse alcohol and other harmful substances?